gkiar/analytical-stability/README.md

 # analytical-stability
-Notes, presentations, plans, misc code, and links relating to the Analytical Stability project with Camille Maumet in INRIA
+Notes, presentations, plans, misc code, and links relating to the Analytical Stability project with Camille Maumet and Elisa Fromont in INRIA.

 ## Table of Contents